2023 United States banking crisis: U.S. investigations

-Broader impact
+Economic impact

-Silvergate's public collapse soon spurred a bank run affecting banks that, like Silvergate, took deposits that were largely uninsured.
-Intense scrutiny and pressure was applied to these banks, like Signature Bank (which failed on Sunday, March 12) and First Republic Bank.
-Depositors began to move money en masse from smaller banks to larger banks.
-On Monday, March 13, shares of regional banks fell.
-Shares of First Republic Bank fell by 67%, and on March 16, it received a $30 billion lifeline in the form of deposits from a number of major U.S. banks on top of a $70 billion financing facility provided by JPMorgan Chase & Co.
-Western Alliance Bancorporation share price fell 47% and PacWest Bancorp was down 21% recovering after their trading was halted.
+As depositors began to move money en masse from smaller banks to larger banks, on Monday, March 13, shares of regional banks fell.

+Following SVB and Signature's collapses, Western Alliance Bancorporation share price fell 47% and PacWest Bancorp was down 21% recovering after their trading was halted.
 Moody's downgraded its outlook on the U.S. banking system to negative, citing what it described as "rapid deterioration" of the sector's financial footing.
 It also downgraded the credit ratings of several regional banks, including Western Alliance, First Republic, Intrust Bank, Comerica, UMB Financial Corporation, and Zions Bancorporation.
+Large declines in regional bank stocks continued after First Republic's failure.

 U.S. President Joe Biden made a statement about the first three bank failures on March 13, and asserted that government intervention was not a bailout and that the banking system was stable.

-The initial bank failures led to speculation on 13 March that the Federal Reserve could pause or halt rate hikes.
-Beginning on March 13, traders began modifying their strategies in the expectation that fewer hikes than previously expected will occur.
+The initial bank failures led to speculation on March 13 that the Federal Reserve could pause or halt rate hikes.
+Beginning on March 13, traders began modifying their strategies in the expectation that fewer hikes than previously expected would occur.
 Some financial experts suggested that the BTFP, combined with a recent practice of finding buyers who would cover all deposits, may have effectively removed the FDIC's $250,000 deposit insurance limit.
 However, Treasury Secretary Janet Yellen clarified that any guarantee beyond that limit would need the approval of the Biden administration and Federal regulators.